fengrujie0721/Exoplanet-Exploration/README.md

 1. Preprocess the data:

-Drop unnecessary rows and columns
+Drop unnecessary rows and columns.

-Use MinMaxScaler to scale the numerical data
+Use MinMaxScaler to scale the numerical data.

-Seperate the data into training and testing data
+Seperate the data into training and testing data.